-However, specific disposal methods have yet to be determined, and the national government is required to specify disposal methods by an Enforcement Regulation, etc.
+However, specific disposal methods have yet to be determined, and the national government is required to specify disposal methods by Enforcement Regulation.

-Accordingly, the Ministry of the Environment (MOE) established the Study Team for Disposal of Removed Soil, which consists of intellectuals, in December 2016, and the Study Team has been continuing deliberations from professional standpoints.
-Furthermore, the MOE has been implementing demonstration projects on landfill disposal at three locations, Tokai Village in Ibaraki Prefecture, Nasu Town in Tochigi Prefecture (completed in March 2020), and Marumori Town in Miyagi Prefecture, with the aim of confirming influence on the workers and surrounding environments in case of disposing of removed soil by means of landfill.
+Accordingly, the Ministry of the Environment (MOE) established the Study Team about Disposal of Removed Soil, which consists of intellectuals, in December 2016, and the Study Team has been continuing deliberations from professional standpoints.
+Furthermore, MOE has been implementing demonstration projects on landfill disposal at two locations, Tokai Village in Ibaraki Prefecture and Nasu Town in Tochigi Prefecture, with the aim of confirming influence on the workers and surrounding environments in case of disposing of removed soil by means of landfill.